mkirsche/Jasmine/pipeline/README.md

 which ensures that
  * no more than 20 jobs (`-j`) are submitted at a time
  * any incomplete results from possible previous failed runs are regenerated (`--rerun-incomplete`)
- * sets up a SLURM submission setup, which in turn:
-    * requests a single node of `parallel` partition per job,
+ * sets up a SLURM submission setup, which in turn requests a single node of `parallel` partition per job with:
-    * with a 3 day time limit,
+    * a 3 day time limit,
-    * with 24G of RAM per node,
+    * 24G of RAM per node,
-    * and with

 ## Pipeline Overview